Breadcrumb navigation

 7pm–9pm*

-*The final session (13 November) will last 2.5 hours.
+*The final session on 10 November will last 2.5 hours.

-About Introduction to Acting Practice, Level 2
+About Introduction to Acting Practice: Level 2

 This eight-week evening course will help you to further develop your work and grow as an actor.
 You will focus on building your confidence through regular scene rehearsals and group sharing and will develop new ways to approach characters and connect to text, all within a small and supportive ensemble.